Does your WordPress site need fundraising thermometers? Then look no further…

 - I get an error message “Fatal error: Call to undefined function imagecreatefrompng…”

 It is likely the GD library (required to create images) is not installed on your server – check by creating a phpinfo file and contact your hosting support.

 - The shortcodes don’t work in text widgets!

 WordPress only enables shortcodes in posts and pages by default.Edit the donations_therm.php file in the plugin folder, and add the following lines:

 Values for these shortcodes are set on the Thermometer settings page.
 If you want your thermometers to display the same values, remove the ‘raised’ and ‘target’ parameters from the

 [thermometer width=300 align=right].

-- How do I use the alt parameter?
+- How do I use the title & alt attributes?